Withholding tax requirements

 - Yonkers nonresidents on wages paid for services performed in Yonkers

-Note: Employees who claim they are not a resident of New York State, New York City, or Yonkers, must certify they are not a resident and estimate the percentage of their wages and other compensation attributable to services in New York State or Yonkers.
-Form IT-2104.1, New York State, City of New York, and City of Yonkers Certificate of Nonresidence and Allocation of Withholding Tax.
+Note: Employees who claim they are not a resident of New York State, New York City, or Yonkers must certify they are not a resident and estimate the percentage of their wages and other compensation attributable to services in New York State, New York City, or Yonkers.
+See Form IT-2104.1, New York State, City of New York, and City of Yonkers Certificate of Nonresidence and Allocation of Withholding Tax.

 Back to the Withholding tax page